encointer/book/src/protocol-democracy.md

 Changes to the Encointer protocol are out of scope because they need to be decided by Kusama Relay-Chain Governance as Encointer is a common good parachain.
 Upgrades to the Encointer Protocol must pass a public [referendum on Kusama](https://guide.kusama.network/docs/learn-governance/#referenda), where KSM token holders decide.

+For a vision of how Encointer could execute global democratic protocol governance in the future, we refer to this [research blog post](https://encointer.org/towards-a-global-web-of-trust-for-web3-voting/)

 #### Global Actions

 These actions can only be decided upon by the quorum of all encointer communities globally